carloscuesta/carloscuesta.me/src/posts/building-server-driven-uis.md

 We will break down the process into the following steps:

-1. **Define the component tree**: Define the components and the tree that represents the user-interface.
+1. **Define the component tree** 🌳: Define the components and the tree that represents the user-interface.
-2. **Implement the components**: Create a component for each definition.
+2. **Implement the components** 🧩: Create a component for each definition.
-3. **Build the rendering engine**: Traverse the JSON tree and render each component as specified.
+3. **Build the rendering engine** ⚙️: Traverse the JSON tree and render each component as specified.

 #### Define the component tree